-ADR: Acceptance Testing for the One CI/CD Pipeline and the Foundation for Certification Tests.
+ADR: Acceptance Testing for the Single CI/CD Pipeline.

 Status